NBISweden/rke-openstack/README.md

 ## Provisioning with Ansible

-You can use Ansible to provision the virtual machines by running the following command:
+You can run Ansible playbooks against the virtual machines by running the `provision` command.
+It expects the path of the playbook under the `playbooks` folder.
+For example:

 ```
-rega provision
+rega provision setup
 ```

 ## Release resources